-Sex chromosome abnormalities are due to numeric abnormalities (eg, aneuploidies such as monosomy X) or structural defects (eg, genomic disorders such as MECP2 duplication syndrome).
-Congenital chromosomal abnormalities occur in at least 1 in 400 births .
+Sex chromosome abnormalities are due to numeric abnormalities (eg, aneuploidies such as monosomy X) or structural defects (eg, isochromosome Xq leading to Turner syndrome).
+Congenital sex chromosome abnormalities occur in at least 1 in 448 births .
 (See "Glossary of genetic terms" and "Genomic disorders: An overview".)

 Other congenital cytogenetic abnormalities are discussed in detail separately.
 (See "Congenital cytogenetic abnormalities" and "Microdeletion syndromes (chromosomes 1 to 11)" and "Microdeletion syndromes (chromosomes 12 to 22)" and "Microduplication syndromes".)